ahushh/monaba/README.md

     source ../monaba_dev_env

+Open `monaba/config/settings.yml` and check all paths are set correctly.

 Run:

     stack exec yesod devel

-And do not forget to update /etc/hosts with:
+And do not forget to update /etc/hosts for your convenience with:

     127.0.0.1       monaba.in